Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 As you incorporate the whipped cream into the curd, be very careful to keep as much air in the whipped cream as possible.

-Fold slowly, yet thoroughly, and the mixture should be fluffy and flavorful when you are done.
+Fold slowly, yet thoroughly, and the whipped cream mixture should be fluffy and flavorful when you are done.

 You can choose to fold in whole pieces of fruit, nuts or chocolate if desired at this point.

-The whipped cream mix is then poured into the prepared pan and smoothed.
+The whipped cream mix is then poured into the prepared loaf pan and smoothed.

-For our recipe, we top the semifreddo with sliced, toasted almonds, which will act as the base of the dessert later on.
+For our lemon semifreddo recipe, we top it with sliced, toasted almonds, which will act as the base of the dessert later on.

 You can choose to put a thin piece of cake on the top of the dessert or even crumbled nougat.